 How to track a cougar in Washington

 The cougar is elusive, stealthy, and mysterious.
 It's also a very tricky animal to study.
-Even in a state like Washington with more than 2,000 cougars (and seven and a half million people).
+Even in a state like Washington with more than 2,000 cougars (and 7.5 million people).
 These big cats, these “American lions,” are rarely ever seen.
 So researchers have to get creative.

 Such as this "camera trap" that I watched wildlife biologist Kim Sager-Fradkin check up on during a trip to the Olympic Peninsula.